ropensci/qualtRics/README.md

 ## Register your Qualtrics credentials

 There are two important credentials you need to authenticate with the Qualtrics API.
-These are your **API key** and **institution-specific base URL**.
-The base URL you pass to the qualtRics package should either look like `yourdatacenterid.qualtrics.com` or like `yourorganizationid.yourdatacenterid.qualtrics.com`, without a scheme such as `https://`.
-The [Qualtrics API documentation](https://api.qualtrics.com/instructions/) explains how you can find your base URL.
+These are your **API key** and **datacenter-specific base URL**.
+The base URL you pass to the qualtRics package should look like `yourdatacenterid.qualtrics.com`, without a scheme such as `https://`.
+The [Qualtrics API
+documentation](https://api.qualtrics.com/instructions/) explains how you can find your base URL.